How to Let Go Meditation: A Gentle Step-by-Step Guide

 The most common mistake is trying to force thoughts away.
 That turns letting go into suppression, and the mind often pushes back harder.

 Another mistake is choosing a memory that is too intense for self-guided practice.
-Start with something ordinary, like irritation from a message or tension in the jaw.
+Start with something ordinary, like a harsh remark you keep replaying or the dry mouth that comes with mild stress.
 Build capacity slowly.

 Watch for these patterns: